redapesolutions/dirMortgage/README.md

 # Angular Mortgage Widget (dirMortgage)
 Angular directive for calculating mortgage loans...

-##### Disclaimer: I am not in support of Interest in any financial/commercial transactions
+##### Disclaimer: Not a fan of interest rates in any financial/commercial transactions

 ### How to use

 #### Basic Example
 ==================